 - Avoid darker E juice as well.
 Dark colored E-juices for some reason does the same thing as thicker and sweeter E-Juices with the coil heads.

 - Rinse out your coils and don’t submerge them in water or alcohol when changing flavors.
 It was my logic to remove the flavor completely from a previous E-Juice I needed to submerge the coil heads overnight to completely get rid of the flavor.
 The only thing this did was ruin the coils faster.
 If you really want to, try not rinsing the coils at all when changing flavors.
 I did this and it seemed make the coils last longer than rinsing it out.

 There’s also a list of things that are a huge no-no when using these tank based atomizers as it will ruin your coils right away.

-- Never fire your E-Cig when your tank is empty.
+- Never fire your E-Cig or vaping mods when your tank is empty.
 This will burn out your wicks and the taste of burnt wicks will not go away at all.
-This is also a fire hazard since if the wicks are completely dry, it could catch on fire.
+This is also a fire hazard.
+If the wicks are completely dry, it could catch on fire.